Ask Experts Questions for FREE Help!

 New Member

 Thanks Tom, I sincerely appreciate the answer.
-I can cut back the tile around the the lead bend to allow enough room for the flange.
+I can cut back the tile around the lead bend to allow enough room for the flange.
 The question is how much lead do I need to bend back over the brass flange?

 Also, to be clear, the plumbers putty should go under the flange (on the subfloor) and also between the lead pipe and flange before the lead to bent back and hammered down to the flange?